Cedar Fair, L.P.Find Ratings Reports

-CEDAR FAIR -LP's gross profit margin for the first quarter of its fiscal year 2017 has significantly decreased when compared to the same period a year ago.
+CEDAR FAIR -LP's gross profit margin for the fourth quarter of its fiscal year 2020 has significantly decreased when compared to the same period a year ago.
 Sales and net income fell significantly, but still managed to outperform when compared to the average company in its subsector.
 CEDAR FAIR -LP has strong liquidity.
 Currently, the Quick Ratio is 1.60 which shows the ability to cover short-term cash needs.
 The company's liquidity has increased from the same period last year.

-During the same period, stockholders' equity ("net worth") has decreased by 13.74% from the same quarter last year.
+At the same time, stockholders' equity ("net worth") has significantly decreased by 6,587.10% from the same quarter last year.
 The key liquidity measurements indicate that the company is unlikely to face financial difficulties in the near future.

 STOCKS TO BUY: TheStreet Quant Ratings has identified a handful of stocks that can potentially TRIPLE in the next 12-months.
 To learn more visit www.TheStreetRatings.com.